 TRAIN an existing best practice.

 The typical, 10-member triage team will sort (not solve), size, and prioritize about 20 improvements per workshop from 30 pain points.
 Every proposal is believable and has strategic fit.

 Design changes Each triage generates a Process Triage Profile™, much like a personality profile like Meyers-Briggs or DISC®.
 This profile highlights how much best practice design work is needed compared to training and enforcing existing best practices.
 This gives improvement leaders a clear-eyed understanding about what they face in reaching their goals.
 You cannot scale a process with design issues — you’ll just create crap faster if you hit the gas.
 If the focus is training and enforcement, it’s all about people and resource management.

+Doing what’s needed.
 The triage workshop’s Host writes the post-triage implementation plan and submits this to the Sponsor.
 (Our certified facilitator coaches as needed.)
 This plan should be signature ready and executable when approved.

 Radical truth and radical transparency sounds good.
 We know it works when we create an expert facilitated space for teams to experience it respectfully and emphatically.

 If your core process team welcomes an immersion in this, give us a call.

 https://processtriage.com/wp-content/uploads/2014/11/logopng2-300x110.png00Joseph Rosenbergerhttps://processtriage.com/wp-content/uploads/2014/11/logopng2-300x110.pngJoseph Rosenberger2018-01-10 15:46:562018-01-10 16:05:00Process Triaging syncs with Ray Dalio's Life Principles (5-Steps)